ylyma/tp/docs/team/lheng1.md

 title: Heng Yi's Project Portfolio Page
 ---

-### Project: TAFinder
+### Project: TAfinder

-TAFinder is a desktop resource management application used by NUS SOC professors to choose TAs from a large pool of applicants.
+TAfinder is a desktop resource management application used by NUS SOC professors to choose TAs from a large pool of applicants.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 ### Summary of Contributions